huangwx8/DreamboatRPC/README.md

 This section demonstrates how to implement a hello service to introduce the framework's usage.

-To perform remote calls, you need an Rpc proxy class on the client side to invoke the RPC call, and you need a specific implementation on the server side to execute the task and return the function result as well.
+To perform remote calls, you need an RPC proxy class on the client side to invoke the RPC call, and you need a specific implementation on the server side to execute the task and return the function result as well.

 ### Writing your .proto file